-Since 1985 the Guerilla Girls have been continuously and courageously exposing the biases and corruption within the art world and beyond.
+Since 1985 the Guerrilla Girls have been continuously and courageously exposing the biases and corruption within the art world and beyond.
 But instead of being alienated by the industry they criticize, their work has been welcomed by major museums, galleries, art fairs, and biennials, including the Tate Modern, Art Basel Hong Kong, and the Venice Biennale.
-So, how did the Guerilla Girls develop their distinctive form of artistic activism and manage to capture the attention of an international audience?
+So, how did the Guerrilla Girls develop their distinctive form of artistic activism and manage to capture the attention of an international audience?
 In a special edition of the “Sotheby’s Institute Speaker Series,” held at Sotheby’s New York, a gorilla mask-wearing founding member of the collective — who goes by the name, Käthe Kollwitz* — gave a lesson on how to expose the art world and succeed.

 Käthe Kollwitz speaking at Sotheby’s New York for the Sotheby’s Institute Speaker Series.

 Get their attention